 OrderLine to Item

 We need another association to our Item entity, which lives in our Inventory Module.
-This time, we are not looking for a one to many association.
-We are looking for a one-to-one association, because one order line will refer to a single item.
+This time, many order lines will refer to a single item.

 We can’t draw this association as we did above, but Mendix has another way to create associations; double click on the item go to the Associations tab, and click New: